Updated April 24, 2026

 Is It Worth It?
 20-Year ROI

-The $756k 20-year net and 2-year break-even make pharmacy tech one of the strongest ROI paths in health care.
-Low training costs and immediate employability drive the returns — you're earning while others are still in school.
-Medical billing takes 30 months and pays $7k more, but the extra 19 months of lost wages kill the advantage.
+The 20-year net of $756k with break-even in year 2 makes pharmacy technician one of the strongest ROI paths in health care.
+Low training costs and immediate employment drive the return — you start earning while peers in longer programs are still studying.

 Pharmacy Technician ROI